ekta1810/Sentiment-Analysis-App/README.md

 # 📊 Sentiment Analysis Web App (NLP + Machine Learning)

-An end-to-end **Natural Language Processing (NLP) project** that classifies movie reviews as **Positive or Negative** using Machine Learning and provides a real-time interactive web interface using Streamlit.
+An end-to-end **Natural Language Processing (NLP) project** that classifies reviews as **Positive or Negative** using Machine Learning and provides a real-time interactive web interface using Streamlit.

 ---